cjstreet/Credit_Risk_Analysis/README.md

 The first four models oversampling, undersampling, and a combination approach of oversampling and undersampling all had a accuracy from 53%-65%.
 This is low.
 The models precision was very low at identifying **high-risk** classes.
 Lastly, the recall was between 45% - 68%.
 The first model, RandomOverSampler performed the best, but still not good enough to recommend.

+The last two were ensemble models, BalanceRandomForest and EasyEnsembleClassifier.
+Both have an accuracy of 78%, very low precision for high-risk loans, and the same recall rate of 89%.

-Six machine learning models were compared to try to find the best model at predicting high-risk loan (loans clients would default on).
+Six machine learning models were compared to try to find the best model at predicting high-risk loans (loans clients would default on).

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.